 - Decide on a home to buy and sign a purchase agreement

 - Order an appraisal from VA.
 (Usually this is done by the lender.)
-Most VA regional offices offer a “speed up” telephone appraisal system.
+Many VA regional offices offer a “speed up” telephone appraisal system.
 Call the local VA office for details.

 - Apply for a VA loan.